charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 Right off the bat, we can make a quick sanity check: [[Cinder Glade]] and [[Sheltered Thicket]] both perform better than [[Shivan Oasis]] across the board.
 If this weren't the case, we'd know something was wrong.
 It's also reassuring to see that [[Cinder Glade]] is at a relative advantage on turn three, while [[Sheltered Thicket]] performs best on turn four.
 Even a single tapped land drop makes it hard to curve into a turn-three [[Primeval Titan]], but that extra turn gives us some wiggle room to cycle [[Sheltered Thicket]] in search of a missing piece.

 Beyond that, the biggest takeaway is that all the numbers are pretty close together.
 At most, differences toe the line of statistical significance.
-That on its own is a blow to the conventional wisdom. [[Explore]] can goldfish just as consistently as [[Farseek]]. [[Sheltered Thicket]] can goldfish just as consistently as [[Cinder Glade]].
+That's already a blow to the conventional wisdom. [[Explore]] can goldfish just as consistently as [[Farseek]]. [[Sheltered Thicket]] can goldfish just as consistently as [[Cinder Glade]].
 From there, the choice comes down to higher-level considerations, discussed in the wrap-up.

 ## Intermission